oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

      "redirect_to_web":
      :     The request is not able to be fulfilled with any further direct interaction with the user.
-Instead, the client should initiate a new authorization code flow so that the user interacts with the authorization server in a web browser.
+Instead, the client should initiate a new authorization request so that the user interacts with the authorization server in a web browser.
            See {{redirect-to-web}} for details.